JEE Main Exam Date:21 Jan' 26 - 30 Jan' 26

 The exam is divided into two main sections:

 Section A: The quizzes contained in this section are 20 MCQs for each course.
-What the MCQ requires is four options and only one of them is the right answer.
+What the MCQ requires is four options, and only one of them is the right answer.

 Section B: This section has 5 numerical value questions for each of the subject areas, and the candidate only has to answer all five of these.
 These numerical value questions have to be answered accurately, sometimes to the second decimal place.

-While practicing, candidates should focus on JEE Main paper-solving strategy and the silly mistakes that take place due to hurry or lack of concentration.
-They should also understand how to deal with the questions, or better to avoid those which they are unable to understand.
+While practicing, candidates should focus on the JEE Main paper-solving strategy and the silly mistakes that take place due to hurry or lack of concentration.
+They should also understand how to deal with the questions, or better to, avoid those which they are unable to understand.
 Also, one should not attempt memory-based questions in a hurry but should go through the provided options and then click on the most appropriate one out of the options available.

-The very formula to avoid negative marking in JEE Main is to analyze one's mistakes while practicing with JEE Main mock tests so that one knows what mistakes are repeating and why.
+The very formula to avoid negative marking in JEE Main is to analyze one's mistakes while practicing with JEE Main mock tests, so that one knows what mistakes are repeating and why.
 As the Indian educational system is, students are made to focus on what is the right answer, but exams like JEE Main are conducted to ensure who understands the concepts better with their open and focused minds.
 That is why statements like ‘Which of the following is incorrect’ rather than ‘Which of the following is correct’ are introduced to create a sense of confusion and test the alertness and smartness of the aspirants.
 Those students who read the question thoroughly and calmly will not make any mistakes in such questions.

 Many students are too afraid of Physics and sometimes get nervous while dealing with the subject questions.
 As teachers suggest, one of the most effective JEE Main paper-solving strategies is to carefully read and understand the question provided and get into the essence of what exactly is being asked.
-The words using which the question is framed in itself carry the solution and thus, all one has to do is frame a diagram in their mind as to what exactly is being asked.
+The words using which the question is framed in itself carry the solution, and thus, all one has to do is frame a diagram in their mind as to what exactly is being asked.

 Frequently Asked Questions (FAQs)